tywil04/tywil04/README.md

 - 🖥 Web Development
 - 🐧 Linux

-## Tools and languages I know and use
+## Some of the Tools and languages I know and use
 ![Golang, Python, JavaScript, Java, HTML, CSS, Bash, Svelte, Tailwind, MongoDB, Postgres, Linux](./languages+tools.png)

-## What I want to learn and use
+## Some of what I want to learn and use
 - Rust
 - Zig
 - GraphQL